AdamVictory/rock-paper-scissors-game/README.md

 <img src="https://github.com/AdamVictory/rock-paper-scissors/blob/main/wireframescreenshots/site-responsive.png">

-This website consists of a user friendly rock paper scissors game that allows the individual to compete against the computer.
+This website consists of a modern and user friendly rock paper scissors game that allows the individual to compete against the computer.
 It is a fun game that can be played by anyone and has a truly random result creating a fair game.
 This website will allow the user to understand the rules of the game and learn more about probability and improve their decision making.
 It is very easy to use so it can be played by all ages.

-The main aim of this project is to contruct an aesthetic, easy to use, responsive and modern website which substantially creates a fun experience for the user.
+The main aim of this project is to contruct an aesthetically pleasing, easy to use, responsive and modern website which substantially creates a fun experience for the user by allowing them to interact further with the website.
 It will be constructed using HTML, CSS and Javascript.
 The full list of technologies used can be found further down.

 [Live link to website](https://adamvictory.github.io/rock-paper-scissors/)